BazookaMusic/RcuPlus/README.md

 ## What is it

-A userspace rcu library for c++ with an easy to use interface, implemented in pure C++, implementing most of the api detailed in [liburcu](https://liburcu.org/).
+A userspace rcu library for c++ with an easy to use interface, implemented in pure C++, inspired by the api detailed in [liburcu](https://liburcu.org/).

 ## What is provided